The-Gray-Hole/identity-service/README.md

     username: String,
     email: String,
     password: String,
-    role: String // The id of role the user has
+    roles: Array<String>  // The id of roles the user has }
-}
 ```